Towns, Beaches and the Abrolhos Archipelago in the far south of Bahia

 Parque Nacional Monte Pascoal

-This tour is done by boat, it is common to stop at the Pataxó corals, the place is good for snorkelling and underwater fishing, and also, it is where you can see the MONTE PASCOAL, it was the first Brazilian point captured by the Lusitanian lunettes.
+This tour is by boat and includes a stop at the Pataxó corals, an ideal spot for snorkelling and underwater fishing.
+It is also the spot where you can see MONTE PASCOAL, the first Brazilian point spotted by the Portuguese lunettes.

-The parcels that surround the village beach are perfect for diving with mask and snorkel.
-The colourful reefs of Itacolomi and the corals of Pataxó also deserve attention.
-Fans of snorkelling should head to the Abrolhos archipelago, 70 kilometres from the coast, with its rich marine life, caves and cliffs.
+The cliffs that surround the village beach are perfect for snorkelling and diving.
+Also noteworthy are the colourful Itacolomi reefs and the Pataxó corals.
+For fans of snorkelling, the ideal destination is the Abrolhos archipelago, 70 kilometres off the coast, with its rich marine life, caves and cliffs.

-Cities, Beaches and the Abrolhos Archipelago of the extreme south of Bahia
+Towns, beaches and the Abrolhos Archipelago in the far south of Bahia

 Hide picture